 You can obtain a PennKey Setup Code (either because the one they sent expired or you never received one) in person or by postal mail.
 For security reasons, Setup Codes will not be sent by email or given out over the phone.

-- By mail: Call the 24-hour, automated PennKey Setup Code Request Line and enter your identifying information.
+- By mail: Use the PennKey Setup Code Service and enter your identifying information.
 A letter containing your Setup Code will be sent via U.S. Mail to your address of record.

 How do I get a Penn email account?

 First, you must have successfully established and registered your PennKey.
 Then, go to Campus Express.
 Log in with your PennKey and select "Create an email account."
 You will then select your school and be directed to the appropriate information.